Holly Fernandez Lynch

 Holly’s scholarship focuses on law, bioethics, and health policy, in particular the regulation and ethical conduct of research with human subjects and conflicts of conscience in health care.
 She published Conflicts of Conscience in Health Care: An Institutional Compromise in 2008 (MIT Press), and has released several co-edited volumes stemming out of Petrie-Flom Center conferences.

-During her time at Harvard, Holly was faculty at the Harvard Medical School Center for Bioethics, where she co-teaches a course on “Health Law, Policy, and Bioethics.”
+During her time at Harvard, Holly was faculty at the Harvard Medical School Center for Bioethics, where she co-taught a course on “Health Law, Policy, and Bioethics.”
 In 2014, she was appointed as a member of the Secretary's Advisory Committee on Human Research Protections (SACHRP), U.S. Department of Health and Human Services.